Best Practices for Securing Public Cloud Infrastructure

 Utilize tech that harnesses automation and works within your existing workflows

 Regardless of organizational structures, we’re seeing that you can’t just throw people at the problem.
-Because of the complexity of the cloud, the amount of engineering hours required to achieve things like least privilege and/or compliance without the help of tech that harnesses automation is cost prohibitive and highly frustrating.
+Because of the complexity of the cloud, the amount of engineering hours required to achieve things like least privilege and/or cloud compliance without the help of tech that harnesses automation is cost prohibitive and highly frustrating.
 As an example, a typical identity attached to a resource might have something like 30 lines of code for permissions in the current state, but to achieve least privilege, often needs hundreds of lines.
 Even small organizations typically have thousands of users and resources, so this very quickly becomes a truly Sisyphean task for anyone.

 Any tech should be able to be operationalized by existing people within existing processes.
 Integrations with IaC, ticketing, and SIEMs as well as the ability to RBAC are a must.